andressoop/global-reports/README.md

 > Food and Agriculture Organization of the United Nations ([source](http://www.fao.org/publications/sofi/en/))

+- 2022 The State of Food Security and Nutrition – Repurposing food and agricultural policies to make healthy diets more affordable ([web](https://www.fao.org/documents/card/en/c/cc0639en/))
+- 2021 The State of Food Security and Nutrition – Transforming food systems for food security, improved nutrition and affordable healthy diets for all ([web](https://www.fao.org/documents/card/en/c/cb4474en/))
-- 2020 The State of Food Security and Nutrition – Transforming food systems for affordable healthy diets ([web](http://www.fao.org/3/ca9692en/online/ca9692en.html))
+- 2020 The State of Food Security and Nutrition – Transforming food systems for affordable healthy diets ([web](https://www.fao.org/documents/card/en/c/ca9692en/))
 - 2019 The State of Food Security and Nutrition – Safeguarding against economic slowdowns and downturns ([web](https://www.fao.org/publications/card/en/c/CA5162EN/))
 - 2018 The State of Food Security and Nutrition – Building climate resilience for food security and nutrition ([web](http://www.fao.org/state-of-food-security-nutrition/2018/en))
 - 2017 The State of Food Security and Nutrition – Building resilience for peace and food security ([web](http://www.fao.org/state-of-food-security-nutrition/2017/en))